- Location and Housing

 - Resume or CV

 - Up to 2 instructor letters of recommendations

 - Up to 2 passport photos

-Language Requirements: Non-native English speakers will be required to show evidence of English proficiency either through the IELTS or the TOELF.
+Language Requirements: Non-native English speakers will be required to show evidence of English proficiency either through the IELTS or the TOEFL.
 Please check with UCL regarding these requirements.

 Students studying abroad through Pitt Study Abroad are automatically provided health insurance coverage during the official program dates.
 However, the United Kingdom requires Pitt students to purchase additional coverage through their national health plans, depending on the length of the exchange.
 See the details here.